 Also Watch the Market Internals

 Technical indicators are key to trading – especially day trading.
-They provide critical entry and exit signals and help with quick decision making.
-However, when trading in volatile markets, it’s also a good idea to look at market internals to find specific support for what is happening.
+They provide critical entry and exit signals and help with quick decision-making.
+However, when trading in volatile markets, it’s also a good idea to look at market internals to find a specific support for what is happening.

 Which market internals should you follow?
-There are obviously a lot to choose from.
+There is obviously a lot to choose from.
 John looked at these:

 - TICKs ($TICK)